 Step 2: Apply a Long Lasting Foundation

 Selection of long lasting makeup allows foundation to survive the day without fading or rubbing off.
 This is especially important if you have oily skin, as that skin type tends to dissolve makeup even faster!
 Drugstore foundations normally last 4-6 hours, while higher end brands can last 6-10 hours.

 Which type of foundation is best for my skin type?

 Acne Prone Skin: If you suffer from breakouts and blackheads, water based foundations work best, as they are unlikely to clog pores.
 Stay away from any foundations that feel heavy, waxy or thick.
-Try Tarte Cosmetic’s Rainforest of the Sea or Dinair Glamour Foundation.
+Try Tarte Cosmetic’s Rainforest of the Sea, and apply with a brushor sponge, or go with Dinair Natural Foundation which can be applied either with finger tips or an airbrush spray gun.
 These two formulas are water-resistant and provide excellent coverage, while feeling feather light on the skin.

 Dry skin: Dehydrated skin types fare better with moisturizing foundations, marketed as having a dewy / luminous / or moisturizing finish.
 Try Maybelline’s Fit Me Dewy & Smooth or Giorgio Armani Luminous Silk Foundation.
 If your skin is aging and needs a lift, try Estee Lauder Perfectionist.
 These foundations provide much needed moisture and contain luminizers to brighten up flaky dry skin types.

 What can blur powder do to help my complexion?

 This step allows foundation to look truly flawless!
 Blurring Powder acts as a soft-focus filter, taking any remaining fine lines or pores, and virtually erasing them.
 It also sets makeup for long wear!